amerotz/gc-planet-map-generator/README.md

 # Sample maps

-Here are some examples of what the program can generate:
+Here are some examples of what the program can generate.

+After 1,000 iterations:

 ![1000 iterations](/images/1000%20iterations.png)

+10,000:

 ![10000 iterations](/images/10000%20iterations.png)